evolution-ui/evolution-ui/.github/CONTRIBUTING.md

 $g-framework-font-family: 'Roboto', sans-serif;

 /// Represent the base font size used by the Evolution framework
 $g-framework-base-font-size: 16px;

-/// Represents  the line-height ratio used by the Evolution framework
-$g-framework-line-height-ratio: 1.5;

 /// Represents the base line-height used by the Evolution framework
-$g-framework-line-height-base:  1rem * $g-framework-line-height-ratio;
+$g-framework-line-height: 1.5;

+/// Vertical rhythm keeps consistent vertical space between elements
+$g-vertical-rhythm: $g-framework-line-height * $g-framework-base-font-size-rem;

 /// Represents the base font-weight used by the Evolution framework
 $g-framework-font-weight: 400;